RobinNixon/hilite2ai.com/README.md

 ### For Users
 - ✅ **Contextual help** - AI sees source, title, and section
-- ✅ **Any AI works** - Use Claude, ChatGPT, Gemini, Grok, local LLMs
+- ✅ **Any AI works** - Use Claude, ChatGPT, Copilot, Gemini, Grok, local LLMs
 - ✅ **Mobile support** - Works on all devices

 ## 🔧 Advanced Usage